proletariatgames/CUDLR/README.md

 Delegate will be called passing in any additional arguments used in the console.

 ```
-[ConsoleCommand(<Command String>, <Description>, <Optional: flag to run on main thread>)]
+[CUDLR.Command(<Command String>, <Description>, <Optional: flag to run on main thread>)]
 ```

-The Command Delegate returns void and either takes void or a string[] of arguments.
+The CUDLR.Command Callback Delegate returns void and either takes void or a string[] of arguments.

 ```
-public delegate void CommandCallback(string[] args);
+public delegate void Callback(string[] args);
+public delegate void CallbackSimple();
 ```

-Delegate functions can output data to the console by calling the Console Log function or using Unity's built-in logging.
+Delegate functions can output data to the console by calling the CUDLR Console Log function or using Unity's built-in logging.

 ```
-Console.Log( <Log String> );
+CUDLR.Console.Log( <Log String> );
 ```

 Adding Additional Routes
 ----

-Add a ConsoleRoute attribute to any static method.
+Add a CUDLR Route attribute to any static method.
 When the route regex is matched, the Delegate will be called passing in the http context and optionally the regex result.

 ```
-[ConsoleRoute(<Route Pattern>, <Optional: Method Pattern>)]
+[CUDLR.Route(<Route Pattern>, <Optional: Method Pattern>)]
 ```